def-mycroft/test_clt/README.md

 Standard Error = (Population Standard Deviation) / (sqrt(Sample Size))

-After running a million trials, the accuracy was accurate within 0.01 percent.
+After running a million trials, the accuracy was within 0.1 percent.

+Possible improvements:

+* Try with a population of integers instead of floating point numbers.
+* Run this on a computer with more computing power.
+* Differences amounting to 0.1% don't likely matter in practice \.\.\.
+* ... eHow many samples need to be taken to get a good estimate?